jonbodner/multierr/README.md

 Sometimes you need to return more than one error from a function.
-The `multierr` package provides a simple slice of error instances called `Error`, which meets the `error` interface. `Error` has an `Append` method that wraps access to the built-in `append`; this is provided as a convenience.
-The more common way to use this package is via the package-level function `Append`.
+The `multierr` package provides a simple slice of error instances called `Error`, which meets the `error` interface.

+The way to use this package is via the package-level function `Append`.

 ## Usage